kokuen/QSYSFREE/README.md

 # QSYSFREE
-Converting the IBM QSYSINC APIs to fully free format for an easier use
+Conversion of the IBM QSYSINC library rpgle source members to fully free format for an easier use.